US congratulates new Pak PM Shehbaz Sharif, says values relationship with Islamabad | Politics

 - United States

-The United States has congratulated Pakistan's new Prime Minister Shehbaz Sharif and said it values the relationship between the two countries and is looking forward to continuing the long-standing cooperation, signalling Washington's intent to improve ties with Islamabad under the new regime.
+The US has congratulated Pakistan's new Prime Minister Shehbaz Sharif and said it values the bilateral relationship and is looking forward to continuing the long-standing cooperation, signalling Washington's intent to improve ties with Islamabad under the new regime.

 Pakistan's relations with the US have been lukewarm, especially under the Biden administration.
 The ties touched a new low after former prime minister Imran Khan, who was ousted last week through a Parliament vote, accused the US of conspiring to dislodge his government.
 The US government has bluntly denied the allegations multiple times.